kamu-data/kamu-cli/docs/first_steps.md

 > Note the extra back ticks needed to treat the dataset ID containing dots as a table name.

-For brevity you can aliases as:
+For brevity you can create aliases as:

 ```bash
 kamu> create temp view zipcodes as (select * from `us.cityofnewyork.data.zipcode-boundaries`);